xobotyi/node-beanstalk/README.md

 c.disconnect();
 ```

-As beanstalk is pretty fast but still synchronous on single connection all consecutive calls will
+As beanstalk is pretty fast but still synchronous on a single connection - all consecutive calls
-wait for the end of previous one.
-So below code despite the fact of being asyncronous, will be
+will wait for the end of previous one.
+So below code will be executed consecutively, despite the
-executed consecutively.
+fact of being asyncronous.

 ```ts
 import { Client, BeanstalkJobState } from 'node-beanstalk';